denis-yuen/write_api_experiment/README.md

   Learn how to create tokens on GitHub [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
 You will need the scope "repo".

-- A GitHub organization
+- GitHub organization(s)

   Your GitHub token must have access to an existing GitHub organization.
 The Write API web service currently does not create GitHub organizations.
 The name of this organization must match the Quay.io organization.
+This organization will contain the repository that will be created.
 - [Quay.io token](https://quay.io)

   Learn how to create a token on Quay.io for your organization [here](https://docs.quay.io/api/) under the heading "Generating a Token (for internal application use)".
 You will need to provide these permissions: